 After taking his first coaching steps in the club’s youth setup, McGarry briefly left to start his own academy before becoming academy technical director at ECU Joondalup.

-An opportunity to return to Perth Glory in the same role surfaced in 2018, and two years later he was offered the role as assistant to first team boss Tony Popovic – who was recently appointed as the new Australia national team head coach.
+An opportunity to return to Perth Glory in the same role surfaced in 2018, when he was brought in by Tony Popovic – recently appointed as the new Australia national team head coach – along with director of football Jacob Burns.

 Tony Popovic, following his unveiling as the new Australia national team head coach.
 Image: Shutterstock.